GLOBAL MARKETS-Stocks dip ahead of Fed meeting; oil drops on glut

 Phil Orlando, chief equity strategist at Federated Investors in New York, said that from a valuation perspective, U.S. stocks were rich, with the benchmark S&P 500 trading at 22 times trailing earnings.
 The market is set for a correction, he said.

-"We've had a 9 percent post-Brexit bounce, the market is getting pretty exhausted, you got a lot of uncertainty on the immediate horizon," Orlando said, citing this week's Fed meeting, fallout from the June British vote to exit the European Union and the upcoming U.S. election.
+"We've had a 9 percent post-Brexit bounce, the market is getting pretty exhausted, you got a lot of uncertainty on the immediate horizon," Orlando said, citing this week's Fed meeting, the British vote in June to exit the European Union and the upcoming U.S. election.

-Crude prices were trading at lows last seen in early May.
+Crude prices were trading at prices last seen in early May.
 Traders said oversupply and growing economic headwinds were weighing on oil.

 The dollar has gained against major currencies in recent weeks as better-than-expected economic data revived expectations that the Fed will raise interest rates again this year.